THE SKIN-MIND CONNECTION

 Saunas and steam rooms can also provide regulated periods of purposeful discomfort, and studies have shown that heat (no matter the source) can positively impact your mood and reduce depression.

 The best part is, you can practice both of these therapies at home.
 We recommend starting your day off with a 30 to 120 second cold shower first thing in the morning to stimulate your mind and tighten your pores, then end the day with a hot bath to sweat out the toxins you’ve accumulated throughout the day, and release whatever tension you may be holding onto both mentally and physically.
-You can wrap either of these practices up with an energizing or calming oil cleansing ritual, like with Halo AM Oil Cleanser or Prism PM Oil Cleanser.
+You can wrap either of these practices up with an energizing or calming oil cleansing ritual, like with Halo Brightening Oil Cleanser or Prism Restorative Oil Cleanser.

 When we’re feeling sad or overwhelmed, we tend to reach for unhealthy food to comfort us.
 The problem is those high-sugar and processed foods actually have the reverse effect we’re after.
 Studies have shown how sugar consumption can wreak havoc on our mental wellbeing by causing irritability, fatigue, insomnia, and night sweats, which then intensifies whatever negative emotions we’re trying to address.
 Not to mention the inflammation it causes in your skin, which can lead to dehydration, collagen loss, and breakouts.